willfindlay/honors-thesis/thesis/thesis.md

 to write the necessary data, and finally a `close` call to clean up the file descriptor.
 These system calls form the basis for much of our process behavior, from I/O as seen above, to process management, memory management, and even the execution of binaries themselves.

+Critically, from a security perspective, system calls provide the interface to the kernel's *reference monitor* [@jaeger08; @vanoorschot19; @anderson72], an abstraction that refers to the kernel's facilities for mediating access by subjects (i.e. users and their processes) onto system objects (i.e. security-sensitive resources).
+This means that system calls provide a highly representative picture of a given process' attempts to access resources that we care about -- whether this access is valid or otherwise.

 Through the instrumentation of system calls, we can establish a clear outline of exactly how a process is behaving, the critical